aleffert/dials/README.md

 ## Setup

-Dials is an unusual project in that it has an iOS component and a Mac component.
+Dials is an unusual project in that it has an iOS component and a desktop component.
 As such, you can use Cocoapods or Carthage to fetch and version it, but you'll have to perform some additional manual steps afterward.

 ### Fetch Using Cocoapods